Environment Monitoring Sensors Manufacturer

 What are the types of water level sensors?

 The optical sensor is solid-state.
 They use infrared LEDs and phototransistors, and when the sensor is in the air, they are optically coupled.
 When the sensor head is immersed in the liquid, the infrared light will escape, causing the output to change.
 These sensors can detect the presence or absence of almost any liquid.
-They are not sensitive to ambient light, are not affected by foam when in air, and are not affected by small bubbles when in liquid.
-This makes them useful in situations where state changes must be recorded quickly and reliably, and in situations where they can operate reliably for long periods without maintenance.
+They are not sensitive to ambient light, are not affected by small bubbles when in liquid.
+This enables them to reliably record status changes, allowing long-term monitoring with low maintenance.

 Optical water level sensor